Sodium Diet Guidelines

 - The following ingredients contain large amounts of sodium: Salt, brine, broth, pickled, smoked, soy sauce, barbecue sauce and monosodium glutamate (MSG)

 If you have questions or concerns about your diet, or if you need a diet of 3,000mg sodium or lower, a diet instruction with a registered dietitian is necessary.
-The individualized diet instruction can provide:
+The individualized diet instruction can provide the following.